marl0ny/QM-Simulator-1D/README.md

 ## Instructions:

-Make sure that you have at least Python 3.6.5 with Numpy, Matplotlib and Sympy installed.
-Install these by running `pip3 install numpy matplotlib sympy`.
+Make sure that you have at least Python 3.6.5 with Numpy, Matplotlib, Sympy and Scipy installed.
+Install these by running `pip3 install numpy matplotlib sympy scipy`.
+TKinter is also required and (on some Linux distributions) it can be installed with `sudo apt-get install python3-tk`.
 You may also optionally install Numba, which improves performance.
 To install Numba, run `pip3 install numba`.

 Obtain all the necessary code by cloning this repository or downloading it, then run the file `app.py`.
 You should see something like: